Kathryn Brown Ramsperger

 Ms. Ramsperger graduated Phi Beta Kappa from Hollins University, earning a B.A. in English, and a graduate degree from George Washington University.

-She worked as a journalist and publications director both nationally and internationally for such organizations as the National Geographic Society, Kiplinger, the International Red Cross and Red Crescent.
+She worked as a journalist and publications director both nationally and internationally for such organizations as the National Geographic Society, Kiplinger, and the International Red Cross and Red Crescent.

 She’s lived and worked in Europe and Africa, travelling throughout the Middle East.
 In 2000, she formed her own communications company, Ramsperger Communications, focusing on global relief and development, multicultural communication, women’s and children’s issues, and peace building.